Zolske/codecademyFortuneTeller/README.md

 ---

-Should should be launched over the node.js from the command line.
+Should be launched over the node.js from the command line.

+## How dose it work

+---

+There are 3 arrays (**when**, **what**, **condition**) which contain a list of words.
+The function "pickRandomElement" returns randomly one of the elements from the array which has been passed to it.
+A template literal than concatenates 3 functions (each with one of the arrays) to an sentence.

 ## Features